AndreTeixeira1998/overleafwiki/Home.md

 This is the home of Overleaf Community Edition and [Overleaf Server Pro](https://www.overleaf.com/for/enterprises) developer documentation.

 Please note there are still many references using Overleaf's former name (ShareLaTeX)  throughout the documentation.
-These are mainly internal settings, configuration parameters or environment variables that hasn't been updated yet.
+These are mainly internal settings, configuration parameters or environment variables that haven't been updated yet.

 ### Setup